Optimal number of agents in a collective search, and when to launch them: Introduction

-Beyond the case of individual searches, collective processes have also been extensively studied over the past decade in various contexts: for hunting and foraging or for the global immune response, understanding how the first-passage time properties vary with the number of searchers is important, not only for non-interacting agents \cite{mejia2011first}, but also for systems where searchers can interact and communicate \cite{romanczuk2009collective, martinez2013optimizing, janosov2017group, kamimura2019group, surendran2019spatial}.
-To this day, the number of searchers has however very rarely been considered as a variable to be optimized.
-While it is clear that the large majority of processes will lead to a monotonically decreasing mean search time as a function of the number of searchers, it must be emphasized that adding more searchers to a process may have a cost.
-For a human search problem where one needs to pay agents and material resources to perform the search, one can very easily understand that it is not optimal to hire as much agents as possibly available as it would have a huge financial cost.
+More recently, some effort has been put into understanding and quantifying collective searches, i.e. identifying optimal strategies that multiple searchers should follow when they are looking for a common target \cite{romanczuk2009collective, martinez2013optimizing, janosov2017group, kamimura2019group, surendran2019spatial}.
+Most studies focused on the MFPT of independent searchers \cite{mejia2011first, bernardi2022run, biroli2023critical}, but also a few instances for interacting searchers have been studied \cite{martinez2013optimizing, tani2014optimal, ro2023target, meyer2024collective}.
+In particular, similarly to individual searches, the search efficiency is almost exclusively defined inversely proportional to the overall search time.
+In addition, the number of searchers has rarely been considered as a parameter to optimize.
+However, while it is clear that for nearly all search processes the mean search time decreases with the number of searchers, adding more searchers may have a non-negligible cost in terms of the required resources.
+For a human search problem where one needs to pay agents and material resources to perform the search, one can very easily understand that it is not optimal to hire as many agents as possibly available, as it would have a huge financial cost.
 Similarly, in an immune response process, hiring more cells to find a pathogen requires a substantial amount of metabolic energy.
-This is precisely the motivation for the question that we are raising in this letter: given the cost associated to the hiring and maintenance of an agent in a collective search process, what is the optimal number of them and when should one launch them in to the system?
+This is precisely the motivation for the question that we are raising in this paper: Given the cost associated with launching and sustaining an agent in a collective search process, what is the optimal number of them and when to launch them?

-To answer this, we first formalize the question for non-interacting searchers in terms of the survival probability of the target in a single-agent search.
-We allow the searchers to be introduced in the system at different times and we define a mean search cost which consists in one contribution from the overall search time, one from the total time spent by searchers in the system and one from the creation/hiring of a searcher.
-We first derive general results, in particular the optimal number of searchers to introduce simultaneously at the start of the search.
-We then consider the main two classes of single-agent target survival probabilities, namely exponential and algebraic, for which we optimize the introduction times.
-Finally, we consider a process with trail-leaving interacting searchers, and we compare its optimal number of searchers to the non-interacting case.